leon4rd/test/README.md

-## Q: What did the spaghetti say to the other spaghetti?
-## A: Pasta la vista, baby!
+## Why was the big cat disqualified from the race?
+Because it was a cheetah.